Regional Municipality of Waterloo: German heritage

 Over time, after WW II, the anti-German sentiment faded.
 The Kitchener-Waterloo Oktoberfest event, with beer halls and German entertainment, and a large parade, was established in 1969 to honour the Region's German heritage.
 The events typically attract an average of 700,000 people to the county.
 During the 2016 Oktoberfest parade, an estimated 150,000 people lined the streets along the route.

 In the year 2000, the Government of Ontario declared an annual German Pioneers Day to recognize the achievements of settlers from Germany.
 Each year since then, the Waterloo Region area honours the current families of several such pioneers who had settled in the area.

 The Waterloo region remained predominantly German-speaking until the early 20th century, and its German heritage is reflected in the region's large Lutheran community and the annual Kitchener-Waterloo Oktoberfest.

 There are still traditional Mennonite communities located north of Kitchener-Waterloo.
-While the best known is St. Jacobs, with its very popular thrice-weekly outdoor market, the community of Linwood has attracted increased tourist volume in recent years due to its highly authentic Mennonite lifestyle.
+While the best known is St. Jacobs, with its very popular thrice-weekly outdoor market, the community of Linwood has attracted increased tourist volume in recent years.